mattclarke/advent_of_code_18/README.md

 - Just "reducing" the regex gave the correct answer to part 1, but it might be a fluke, and it certainly doesn't help with Part 2

 ### Day 22 (revisited in 2021)
-- First attempt is shortest path, takes a while...
+- First attempt is shortest path, takes a long while though...

-## TODO
+### Day 23 (revisited in 2021)
+- Struggled with a few ideas, then discussed with my wife and we came up with a sort of binary search.
+Failed to implement it successfully, so looked at the discussion on Reddit.
+Basically ended up copying this one: https://github.com/fhinkel/AdventOfCode2018/blob/master/day23.js

+# TODO?
+- Day 13 is a bit slow
 - Day 18 part 2 is super slow
 - Day 19 work out what is going on
-- Day 22 part 2
+- Day 22 part 2 is very slow
-- Day 23 part 2
 - Day 24 is slow

-# TODO perhaps?
-- Go through and tidy up as most solutions are confusing to follow
-- Day 13 is a bit slow